ramaboo/bin_install/README.md

 # BinInstall

-Rails DSL for creating install scripts.
+Simple DSL for creating install scripts.

 It's used at [Deliv](https://www.deliv.co/) to increase developer happiness.